-You will spend more time traveling by tram than by U-Bahn (underground train), as the tram stops more frequently (bringing you closer to your destination).
+You will spend more time traveling by tram than by U-Bahn (underground train), as the tram stops more frequently.
 Trams also run through many areas with no subway connection.
 The tram is unique at night.
 If the tram line has an 'N' (for example, 'N16' instead of '16'), it means it is a night tram and runs even when the U-Bahn is closed.
 Since the streetcar runs above ground, the lines in the city center are also suitable for sightseeing.

 The buses are split into three categories: Metrobuses - with two-digit route numbers and connects the large transport hubs in different parts of the city; City buses - with three-digit route numbers and only runs within a single area of the city and connect to areas without much bus connections; Haidhausen, Giesing and Sendling are served by the Expressbus (Route X30).
 All of the buses that MVG (Munich Transport Company) has put into operation in recent years are adapted to the needs of the disabled and have particularly low-pollutant engines with soot filters.

 The Mittlere Ring (Munich ring road) is the city’s main traffic artery.
 If you are trying to drive in rush-hour traffic, you may need to be patient.
 Cars often only inch forward bumper to bumper.
 The environmental zone is located within the Mittlere Ring.
 Only cars with green emissions stickers are allowed to drive there.
 If you would like to park your car in the city, it is best to drive to one of the 24 car parks or the various parking zones in the boroughs.
 If you are driving from outside the city limits with your car and then using public transport, then the Park+Ride spaces are a good alternative.